vintertown/sdi-doc/docs/dns/dig.md

 ## What is dig?

-[dig](/acronyms) is a programm/command that is mainly used to analyse and check [DNS](/acronyms) servers and query information from it.
+[dig](/acronyms) is a program/command that is mainly used to analyse and check [DNS](/acronyms) servers and query information from it.
 It has the following syntax:

 ```ssh
 dig [@Server] [Domain] [Type] [-x IP-Address]
 ```

-The server is not necessary, when you only want general [DNS](/acronyms) information for an address (see examples above).
+The server is not necessary when you only want general [DNS](/acronyms) information for an address (see examples above).

 ## Example